When creating a tour, at least 2 devices must be available or created. For more information on how to add a device into Surveillance Pro, click here.

 It is highly recommended to create a view first in the software before creating the tour.
 If you wish to add additional views or cameras to a tour this can be performed at a later time via the tour and task settings page.
 This page will be detailed

 Once all initial setups are done, you can begin creating a view.
-Views are beneficial when you have a large amount of cameras and prefer to see a specific set of cameras without having to search for them each time.
+Views are beneficial when you have a large number of cameras and prefer to see a specific set of cameras without having to search for them each time.

 How To Create a View

-A view is collection of camera/channels shown in a window.
+A view is a collection of cameras/channels shown in a window.
 This can be a collection of devices from the same DVR/NVR or a collection from different devices in a single view.
 For efficiency purposes, it is recommended to keep cameras from the same NVR in the same view.
 Conversely, this is not mandatory and each view can be customized based on your needs.

 Note: Views can be customized to a range of a single camera to 64 cameras simultaneously.
 Please keep in mind the more cameras that are opened the more network resources are being used.

-Our recommendation is to set a max of 9 camera views or less but in our example we will use a wide variety to show the flexibility of the feature.
+Our recommendation is to set a max of 9 camera views or less but in our example, we will use a wide variety to show the flexibility of the feature.

-If you are using a DVR/NVR with multiple channels, it is necessary to expand the device to show the individual channels associated with your device.
+Please note, if you are using a DVR/NVR with multiple channels, it is necessary to expand the device to show the individual channels associated with your device.

-Any type of failure to load errors or lag to populate the channels at this point is a good indicator of the amount of network resources that are being affected with simultaneous connections opening.
+Any type of failure to load errors or lag to populate the channels at this point is a good indicator of the number of network resources that are being affected with simultaneous connections opening.
 In this case, you will want to consider reducing the number of channels opened or adjusting some basic settings in the live feed.